Should I use Type F or Dexron transmission fluid for a vehicle with TH350 and TH400 transmission? How much fluid does my car need?

 What’s more, this specialized transmission fluid has excellent foam control and extended drain intervals.
 ACDelco Dexron VI ATF is fully licensed and approved by General Motors.
 It is suggested for use in GM transmissions model years 2006 and newer models that require DEXRON-VI automatic transmission fluid.

 - Helps reduce fluid friction Improves fuel economy

 - Extends and improves the life of automatic transmissions

 - Has excellent foam control and extended drain intervals

 Valvoline Multi-Vehicle (ATF) Full Synthetic (Dexron III & Dexron VI)

 The Valvoline MaxLife Multi-Vehicle ATF is a full synthetic transmission fluid that is made up of special advanced additives to improve transmission performance.
-It is a premium transmission fluid that can meet many applications where Dexron II, Dexron III, and VI are required: Ford, GM,…This fluid assists in preventing transmission malfunctions and extending transmission life.
+It can meet many applications where Dexron II, Dexron III, and VI are required as Ford, GM,…This fluid assists in preventing transmission malfunctions and extending transmission life.

 Moreover, the product contains long-lasting friction modifiers that keep surfaces from making direct contact.
 With its anti-shudder protection, Valvoline Multi-Vehicle ATF is able to keep components well lubricated.